 Dollar has not made any statement regarding its Dollar Express Rewards Program.
 There are no elite statuses to extend, however, points do expire every 24 months if there is no rental activity.

 Current Enterprise Plus elite members will receive an automatic 1-year status extension through February 28, 2022.

-There has been no mention of point extensions after April 2020, however, Enterprise has a generous policy of only expiring points after 36 months of no rentals, so there has been no mention of extension in 2021.
+Enterprise has a generous policy of only expiring points after 36 months of no rentals, so there has been no mention of extension in 2021.

 Fox does not offer elite tiers, but it does, however, award points on qualifying rentals.
 There has been no statement about the expiration of Fox Rewards points, FoxBucks, or SuperCertificates.

 Hertz Gold Plus Rewards Five Star and President’s Circle elite members will have their statuses extended through January 31, 2022, and points will not expire until December 31, 2021.

 Additionally, elite status requirements have been lowered for 2021.
 The new requirements are:

 - Five Star: 10 rentals or $2,000 spent